 Two (2) short pieces - (2 inch to 6 inch) each of rail are required.
 File a sharp point on one side of one piece of rail until you can slide all-the-way into the "Frog Block".
-File the opposite side of the second rail until it can be wedged against the first piece (filed side to filed side) with a smooth looking "V" inside and out.
+File the opposite side of the second rail until it can be wedged against the first piece (Filed side to filed side) with a smooth looking "V" inside and out.
 (Keep filing until you are happy with the look, there is plenty of rail to work with here!)
-Add insulation as required, and spike, or glue the rails in place on the "Tie Block".
-GENTLY file frog, points, and rails to the same level.
-THE SWITCH IS BASIACLLY FINISHED!
+Now spike or glue the rails in place on the "Tie Block".
+THE SWITCH IS BASICALLY FINISHED!

-Step #9 "Details (Optional)"
+Step #9 "Details - Optional"